lrebscher/lrebscher.github.io/content/projects.md

 **Duration:** 05.2018 - 04.2020

 *I worked on improving workflows in the publishing domain by using **NLP** and unsupervised **Machine Learning** methods.
-Implemented use cases include: topic discovery and easonal topic detection, content recommendation, in-site link optimization.*
+Implemented use cases include: topic discovery and seasonal topic detection, content recommendation, in-site link optimization.*

 ### News Article Recommender System